hashicorp/vault/website/source/guides/secret-mgmt/cubbyhole.html.md

 ```

 The response is the wrapping token; therefore, the admin user does not even see
-the generated token from the `token-create` command.
+the generated token from the `token create` command.

 #### API call using cURL